 We've added free resources to this site to help those wanting to learn medical billing.
 These are also listed on our medical billing resources page:

-The Medical Billing Terms Glossary is a quick reference of medical billing terms I’ve compiled to help understand the terminology of medical billing.
-It’s a PDF file that can saved locally or printed out.
-This is also available on the site on our Medical Billing Terms Glossary page.
+Our free Medical Billing Terms eBook is a quick reference of medical billing terms we’ve compiled to help understand the terminology of medical billing.
+It’s a PDF file we will email to you at the link above which you can save locally or print out.

 Our Medical Billing and Coding Careers Guide is a 15 page overview of medical billing for those considering a career in medical billing or a medical coding career.
 It's kind of a condensed compilation of information available on the site in more detail.
 It may be helpful as a free medical billing training resource to explain the basics.